-Option Description Adapter Warning Allows you to choose whether the system displays warning messages when you use certain power adapters.
+Option Description Numlock LED Allows you to enable or disable the Numlock feature when your computer starts.
 This option is enabled by default.
-Numlock LED Allows you to enable or disable the Numlock feature when your computer starts.
-This option is enabled by default.
 MEBx Hotkey Allows you to specify whether the MEBx Hotkey function should be enabled when the system boots.
 This option is enabled by default.
 Keyboard Errors Allows you to enable or disable the keyboard error reporting when the computer starts.
 This option is enabled by default.
-Fast Boot This option can speed up the boot process by bypassing some compatibil steps: Minimal - The system boots quickly, unless the BIOS has been updated, memory changed, or the previous POST did not complete.
+Fast Boot This option can speed up the boot process by bypassing some compatibility steps: Minimal - The system boots quickly, unless the BIOS has been updated, memory changed, or the previous POST did not complete.
 Thorough - The system does not skip any steps in the boot process.

+Option Description

 Auto - This allows the operating system to control this setting (this works only when the operating system supports Simple Boot Flag).

+This option is set to Thorough by default.